abemedia/go-sparkle/README.md

 Sparkle requires a Cocoa run loop to work and as such can only be used by Go apps with a Cocoa UI such as [webview/webview](https://github.com/webview/webview) or [therecipe/qt](https://github.com/therecipe/qt).

+## Migrating to v0.1.0

+The `Get` prefix was removed from all function names to make them match C functions in the Sparkle framework e.g. `GetFeedURL` is now `FeedURL` etc.